protonet/deploy/README.md

 Allows you to specify the environment, which can be used to write different recipes for different environments

     -r --recipe
-The ruby file with the methods that you want to execute
+The ruby file with the methods that you want to execute.
+Custom recipes should be placed under /deploy/recipes.
+See below for options and examples

     -m --method
 The method within the recipe that you want to execute

     -c --config
-You can specify a custom configuration file that is in a non standard location
+You can specify a custom configuration file that is in a non standard location.
+They will be autoloaded if they have the same name as the environment and are placed under deploy/configs/

     -d --dry
 Dry run.
 Show what will be done, but do not actually execute any commands